nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 Here are the key steps for implementing this class:

-- **Parsing User Input**: Parse the user input to extract the question number, edit criteria (/description or /answer), and new values (description or answer).
+- **Parsing User Input**: Parse the user input to extract the question number, edit field (/description or /answer or /option[option number]), and new values (description or answer or option).

 - **Validation**: Implement validation logic to ensure that the user input is correctly formatted and contains valid information.

-- **Edit Operation**: Implement the logic to execute the edit operation based on the provided criteria.
-This typically involves invoking methods in the QuestionList and Question classes to update the question's description or answer.
+- **Edit Operation**: Implement the logic to execute the edit operation based on the provided edit field.
+This typically involves invoking methods in the QuestionList and Question classes to update the question's description, answer or option.

 - **Data Persistence**: If necessary, update the data storage to save the changes.
 In the provided code, the `dataStorage.updateData(questions)` method is used to save changes to the question list.

 - **Error Handling**: Handle any exceptions or errors that may occur during the edit operation and provide appropriate feedback to the user.

 ![commandEditObjectDiagram.png](UML/Images/commandEditObjectDiagram.png)
 ![commandEditObjectDiagram2.png](UML/Images/commandEditObjectDiagram2.png)